Research

 PLVS

-Visual SLAM with modern local features
+Visual SLAM with modern local and global features

 Perception and motion planning for UGVs